 How to get cheap car insurance in Iowa

-Iowa’s car insurance rates are already low, but there are still ways to find additional savings, especially if you opt for full car insurance.
-You can save on car insurance a few ways:
+Iowa’s car insurance rates are already lower than the national average, but there are still ways to find additional savings.
+You may save on car insurance a few ways:

-- Get quotes: Car insurance can vary in price from one carrier to another for the same product.
-It is important to get multiple quotes before you choose a car insurance company, so that you can compare the price each company offers for the coverage you need.
+- Get multiple quotes: Car insurance varies in price from one carrier to another.
+It can be helpful to get multiple quotes before you choose a car insurance company so you can compare the price each company offers for the coverage you need.

-- Find discounts: Auto insurance providers offer discounts for students, professionals, military service members, certain types of vehicles, safe drivers and for setting up automatic payments.
-Take advantage of as many discounts as you qualify for to reduce your car insurance bill.
+- Find and apply for discounts: Many auto insurance providers offer discounts for students, professionals, military service members, certain types of vehicles, safe drivers and for setting up automatic payments.
+Take advantage of as many discounts as you qualify for and you might reduce your car insurance bill.

-- Choose a higher deductible: If you file a claim with your collision or comprehensive coverage, you’ll need to pay the deductible out of pocket.
-The higher your deductible, the lower your premium.
+- Choose a higher deductible: If you have full coverage and you file a claim on your collision or comprehensive coverage, you will have to pay the applicable deductible out of pocket.
+Generally, the higher your deductible is, the lower your premium will be.
 Be sure to quote this change before committing, as it does not always result in significant savings, and make sure you can afford the higher deductible if you are involved in an accident.

 - Improve your credit score: Most car insurance companies check your credit score to evaluate how likely it is that you will file a claim.
 If you have judgments and unpaid bills on your credit, your car insurance may be more expensive.
 Working to improve your credit score may have a beneficial impact on your insurance premiums.

 One of the best ways to keep your car insurance premiums at an affordable level is to maintain a clean driving record.
 Avoiding accidents, tickets and DUIs can help you avoid surcharges on your policy that can dramatically increase your premium.